 An encumbrance can restrict the owner's ability to transfer title to the property or lessen its value.
-It represents some right or claim of another to a portion of the property or the use of the property.
+It represents some right or claim of another to a portion of the property or the use of the property and will show up in an abstract of title.

 Liens can come from a variety of directions.
 If you don't pay your property taxes or your income taxes, you can have a lien placed against your property.
 When it comes to the IRS, you can even have blanket liens placed against you in multiple states.